MikeDacre/fyrd/docs/api.rst

 it is bound to `cluster.jobqueue.JQUEUE`.
 That is the interface used by all other parts of this package.

-.. autoclass:: cluster.jobqueue.JobQueue
+.. autoclass:: fyrd.jobqueue.JobQueue
    :members:

-.. autoclass:: cluster.jobqueue.Job
+.. autoclass:: fyrd.jobqueue.Job
    :members:

-.. autofunction:: cluster.jobqueue.job_runner
+.. autofunction:: fyrd.jobqueue.job_runner

 Logme
 -----